-You can taste the biblical food manna (in Castelbuono), feast on a spleen sandwich (Palermo) and other street foods, or buy cactus fruits in a street market founded by North Africans over 1,000 years ago (Il Capo).
+You can taste the biblical food manna (in Castelbuono), feast on a spleen sandwich (Palermo) and other street foods, or buy cactus fruits in a street market founded over 1,000 years ago by North Africans (Il Capo, Palermo).

 If you don’t enjoy swimming with turtles (Lampedusa), you might prefer to walk into the crater of Europe’s largest volcano (Etna).

 Is there anywhere else you can see a cathedral which has a passage of the Koran carved into its wall (Palermo)?
 If that’s not unusual enough, how about visiting a church crypt (in Gangi) where they have mummified every priest since medieval times and propped him up against the wall?
 Too creepy?
 Maybe you would prefer to attend mass in an underground cathedral carved entirely out of salt (in Realmonte)?

 We all want to feel prepared for a holiday to a new place, whether it’s knowing what to wear, how to get around or simply where to go.